tladyman/HOG/README.md

 To run the function run_hybrid:
 * Load your command prompt (cmd in Windows, terminal in Mac and Linux).
 * Change the directory to the one where main.py is located (as well as Block.py, Cell.py, etc.).
-* Either make sure your images are also in this folder, or in the command give the full filepath as well as the image name.
+* Either make sure the image per00011.ppm is also in this folder.
 * Type the following command into the command prompt:
 ```
 python main.py